Pedro Navaja in E

 Voice Leading

-The bass line moves through E to C (descending major third), C to B (descending half step), B to G (descending major third), G to D (descending perfect fourth).
+The bass line moves through E to D (descending whole step), D to F (ascending minor third), F to E (descending half step), E to A (ascending perfect fourth), A to C (ascending minor third), C to G (descending perfect fourth).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from D to E by whole step.
+When the progression loops, the bass returns from G to E by minor third.

 Scales for Improvisation